Philo: Live streaming 58 channels for $20 per month

 Areas of improvement for Philo TV

-Example: “Django Unchained” is on-demand through BET Her, but you don’t really watch that channel.
+Example: “Django Unchained” was once on-demand through BET Her, but I don’t ever watch that channel.

 Looking over the on-demand offerings for each channel individually is a pain and not that user friendly.
 I don’t want to burn 30 minutes looking over my options when I only have two hours of free time to actually watch a whole movie.
 That could prompt anyone to run to Netflix in a heartbeat.

 I’ve been happy as a paying customer of Philo.
 It’s been just the right amount of pay-TV for me because I already have so much else to watch.

 The Amazon Fire TV right now is the best device to incorporate Philo channels into a single channel guide with over-the-air channels and free services like Pluto TV and Red Bull TV.

 Philo won’t be for everyone.
 But if you’re not a big sports fan, or have other ways to watch baseball or basketball, then Philo might be the perfect fit in your cord cutting wheelhouse.